nicholaswmin/automap/README.md

 complexity problems.

-So while nested lists are supported and as efficiently as possible, they are *not* recommended **unless** they are `LazyList` lists which aren't automatically fetched and therefore have no impact on the performance of the fetching process.
+So while nested lists are supported and as efficiently as possible, they are *not* recommended

+Nested `LazyList` lists won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.

 ### Where this is unnecessary